Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

+It was shown that $\LogOracle{\PTime}{\NPTime} = \BoundedHausdCLASS{\PolFunctions}{\NPTime}$ and $\Oracle{\PTime}{\NPTime} = \BoundedHausdCLASS{2^\PolFunctions}{\NPTime}$~\cite{Buss1988,Wagner1990}.
+Nonetheless, these equivalences have not previously been generalized to higher\nbdash-order exponential hierarchies.
+Arguably, this generalization has been out of reach, because the results in the literature rely on proofs highly tailored for the \PHText, and hence hardly generalizable (see \zcref{footnote_wagner_hausdorff_reductions_limited_to_polynomial_case}, and \zcref{sec_intro_intermediate_levels_are_Hausdorff_classes} for additional details).
+In contrast, our results are obtained via the notion of ``\ounawarelegal computations'', which enables an analysis based on machine computations, yielding proofs that readily generalize to higher\nbdash-order exponential hierarchies.

-Intuitively, an \emph{\ounawarelegal computation} $\pi$ for an oracle machine $\Oracle{\Machine{M}}{?}$ on input $x$ is a sequence of IDs that is legal \Wrt $\Machine{M}$'s transition function, but does \emph{not} necessarily report the correct oracle answers to $\Machine{M}$'s queries appearing in $\pi$; i.e., $\pi$ is an oracle-\emph{agnostic} plausible computation for $\Oracle{\Machine{M}}{?}(x)$.
-Many of our proofs will rely on this notion for its simplifying impact on the arguments and because it enables us to obtain proofs more closely revolving around the analysis of machines' computations.
+Intuitively, an \emph{\ounawarelegal computation} $\pi$ for an oracle machine $\Oracle{\Machine{M}}{?}$ on input $w$ is a sequence of IDs for $\Machine{M}$ that is legal \Wrt the transition function of $\Machine{M}$, but that does \emph{not} necessarily report the correct oracle answers to the queries by $\Machine{M}$ appearing in $\pi$; i.e., $\pi$ can be seen as an oracle-\emph{agnostic} plausible computation for $\Oracle{\Machine{M}}{?}(w)$.

-Embryonic ideas of this concept appeared in the works by \citet{LadnerL76}, \citet{Kadin1989}, and \citet{Hemaspaandra1994}.
-Interestingly, although these authors proposed notions just a step away from that of \ounawarelegal computation, they did not substantially pivot on this notion.
+Embryonic ideas of this concept appeared in a work by \citet{LadnerL76}, where they defined the \emph{ID graph for an input string $w$ and an oracle machine $\Oracle{\Machine{M}}{?}$}.
+Via this notion they aimed at analyzing all the queries that $\Oracle{\Machine{M}}{?}$, when executing on~$w$, may ever ask to an \emph{arbitrary} oracle.
+Intuitively, an ID graph is an extended computation tree representing all the possible computations of $\Oracle{\Machine{M}}{?}$ over $w$, for all the possible oracle answers.